twak/winsyn/README.md

 # running on a cluster.

 I deploy on our [ibex](https://www.hpc.kaust.edu.sa/ibex)/slurm cluster to render large datasets.
-I use the [nytimes](https://github.com/nytimes/rd-blender-docker?tab=readme-ov-file#331) Blender docker image built as singularity container and a job script similar to the below.
+I use the [nytimes](https://github.com/nytimes/rd-blender-docker?tab=readme-ov-file#331) Blender docker image built as singularity container ([sif file]()) and a job script similar to the below.
 Note the fixed locations for the resources and output folders, specified in the `config.py` file. `output_dataset` is the output dataset name.
 On ibex I rendered on the p100 and v100 nodes, and run about 10 machines to render 2k images overnight.

+with a `run.sh` script:
 ```
 echo "Welcome to Windows"
 outdir="/ibex/wherever/you/want/output_dataset"
 mkdir -p $outdir
+style=""rgb;labels"

 while : # "robustness"
 do
-  SINGULARITYENV_WINDOWZ_STYLE="$1" singularity exec --nv --bind $outdir:_render_path_ --bind /ibex/wherever/you/put/resources:_resource_path_ --bind /ibex/wherever/you/put/code/:_winsyn_path_  /ibex/wherever/you/put//blender_3_3.sif blender -b /ibex/wherever/you/put/winsyn/winsyn.blend --python /ibex/wherever/you/put/windowz/src/go.py -- --cycles-device OPTIX
+  SINGULARITYENV_WINDOWZ_STYLE="$1" singularity exec --nv --bind $outdir:/container/winsyn/output --bind /ibex/winsyn/resources:/container/winsyn/resources --bind /ibex/winsyn:/container/winsyn /ibex/wherever/you/put//blender_3_3.sif blender -b /container/winsyn/winsyn.blend --python /container/winsyn/src/go.py -- --cycles-device OPTIX
   echo "blender crashed. let's try that again..."
 done
 ```

-where `_render_path_`, `_resource_path_` are defined in `config.py`.
-I keep a separate `config.py` on my local machine and server with different resource locations.
+with `config.py` lines `render_path=/container/winsyn/output` and `resource_path=/container/winsyn/resources`.

 # variations

-These are known as 'styles' in the code and change the behavior of the model (e.g., all-grey walls, or all-nighttime lighting).
-They are set in the config.py file or using the `WINDOWZ_STYLE` env variable.
+These are known as 'styles' in the code and change the behavior of the model (e.g., all-grey walls, or all-nighttime lighting - see the end of the paper's appendix for examples).
+They are defined in the `config.py` file or using the `WINDOWZ_STYLE` env variable.
 The sequences below render the variations for various sequences of paramters and create the labels where required.

 * `rgb;labels` the default baseline model (and also render the labels).
 * `rgb;128nwall;64nwall;32nwall;16nwall;8nwall;4nwall;2nwall;1nwall;labels` changes the number of wall materials